PEM-Humboldt/biomodelos-sdm/README.md

-# Biomodelos 2
+# BioModelos 2

-Biomodelos 2 is an effort to construct thousands of Species Distribution Models from databases gathered and managed by the Instituto de Investigacion de Recursos Biologicos Alexander von Humboldt (IAvH).
-It is attached to Biomodelos initiative from the IAvH.
-"Biomodelos 2" follows an automatized SDM general routine.
+BioModelos 2 is an effort to construct thousands of Species Distribution Models from databases gathered and managed by the Instituto de Investigacion de Recursos Biologicos Alexander von Humboldt (IAvH).
+It is attached to BioModelos initiative from the IAvH.
+"BioModelos 2" follows an automatized SDM general routine.
 First, it cleans occurrence data and constructs the accessible area when is necesary.
 Second, it crops and masks current and future environmental variables.
 Third, it creates SDM's using several machine learning algorithms and then ensembles them.
 Fourth, it projects to future scenarios and evaluates extrapolation.

 Current state: in development.
 Version 1.0.0